HimesGroup/taffeta/README.md

 ### acknowledgements
-Barbara Klanderman is the molecular biologist who led the establishment of PCPGM RNA-seq lab protocols and played an essential role in determining what components of the reports would be most helpful to PCPGM wet lab staff.
-Thank you to Ken Auerbach and Jonathan Jackson of the Enterprise Research Infrastructure & Services (ERIS) group at Partners Healthcare for their in-depth support with installing and testing the programs whose output taffeta requires.
-Thank you to Rory Kirchner (@roryk) and Benjamin Harshfield for github-101 help and inspiration.
+Barbara Klanderman is the molecular biologist who led the establishment of PPM RNA-seq lab protocols and played an essential role in determining what components of the reports would be most helpful to PPM wet lab staff.